97hackbrian/uRos2_esp32_uPython/README.md

-# Creating a markdown file with the project description and goals

 Welcome to an innovative ROS 2 project that bridges the gap between an ESP32 embedded device and a dynamic mobile robotic system!
 This powerful node is designed to **seamlessly receive data via UDP** from the ESP32 and publish it as **JointState messages** within the ROS 2 framework.
 By facilitating efficient communication, we enable the capture of crucial encoder states and other important system parameters, empowering your robotic applications with real-time data.

 But that's not all!
 Our node is also tuned to subscribe to the **cmd_vel topic**, allowing it to receive and interpret velocity commands for precise motor control.
 This means you can send commands to the ESP32 and achieve responsive, real-time control of your robot's movements—transforming your ideas into action!